 Succession planning is part of preparing your business for the future.
 Often assumed to be only important for larger companies, succession planning is, in fact, critical for startups and smaller companies.

 Entrepreneurs will recognize that in a startup, the departure of a top employee can have a huge impact.
-Often companies only plan for the succession path of their key executives, but it is wise to consider a succession plan for virtually every key position and employee.
+Often companies only plan for the succession path of their key executives, but it is wise to consider a succession plan for virtually every key position and employee, no matter what the level.

 When considering who to include in your succession planning program, consider the following: